 The engineering pipeline doesn’t change.
 AI just compresses the Draft step, which increases pressure on Spec and Validation.

 AI makes exploration cheap and parallel.
-It does not remove responsibility.
-If you don’t do the normal engineering work, what’s changing, why, what might break, how you’ll know, and how you’ll roll it out, the cost shows up later.
+If you don’t do the normal engineering work (what’s changing, why, what might break, how you’ll know, and how you’ll roll it out), the cost shows up later.

 The guardrails I rely on

-Friction marks decisions.
-Switching models, changing behaviour (not just refactoring), touching multiple concerns, or widening scope should feel noticeable.
-If everything feels easy, something important is probably being skipped.
+If it feels too easy, pause.
+Switching models, changing behaviour (not just refactoring), touching multiple concerns, or widening scope should trigger a deliberate check-in.
+If everything feels effortless, it’s worth assuming something important is being skipped and slowing down on purpose.

 How I work right now